fgrunewald/Martini_PolyPly/README.md

 sol     | single chain in solution supplied via '-sys' option bilayer | a PEGylated lipid is grown on a random DOPE lipid in a bilayer supplied by -sys option

-Furthermore a full GROMACS topolgy file with all neccessary itp files need to be provided via the s option, as you would do for a grompp command.
+Furthermore a full GROMACS topology file with all necessary itp-files needs to be provided via the -s option, as you would do for a grompp command.
 Note that the name of the polymer needs to be provided via the '-name' option and has to be the exact same name as in the topology file.
 The topology file needs to contain all environment molecules plus the polymer.
 Furthermore the atom definitions are read from the gro-file.
 Thus you'll need to provide a '.gro' file with all matching atom names.
-The program cannot do magic!
+The program cannot do magic, but we work hard on improving this feature to make it more easy to use.
 ```
 polyply -env [ vac, bilayer, sol] -p [topfile] -o [outfile] -name [name of polymer] -sys [system structure file]
 ```
+## References
+1. F. Grunewald, G. Rossi, A.H.
+De Vries, S.J.
+Marrink, L. Monticelli.
+A Transferable MARTINI Model of Polyethylene Oxide.
+JPCB, 2018, online. doi:10.1021/acs.jpcb.8b04760
+2. C. Senac, W. Urbach, E. Kurtisovski, P. H. Hünenberger, B. A. Horta, N. Taulier, P. F. Fuchs.
+Simulating bilayers of nonionic surfactants with the GROMOS-compatible 2016H66 force field.
+Langmuir 2017, 33(39), 10225-10238. doi:10.1021/acs.langmuir.7b01348
+3. G. Rossi, L. Monticelli, S. R. Puisto, I. Vattulainen, T. Ala-Nissila.
+Coarse-graining polymers with the MARTINI force-field: polystyrene as a benchmark case.
+Soft Matter, 2011, 7(2), pp.698-708. doi:10.1039/C0SM00481B
+4. M. Vögele, C. Holm, J. Smiatek.
+Coarse-grained simulations of polyelectrolyte complexes: MARTINI models for poly (styrene sulfonate) and poly (diallyldimethylammonium).
+The Journal of chemical physics.
+2015 Dec 28;143(24):243151. doi:10.1063/1.4937805
+5. R. Alessandri, J. J. Uusitalo, A. H. de Vries, R. W. A. Havenith, S. J. Marrink.
+Bulk heterojunction morphologies with atomistic resolution from coarse-grain solvent evaporation simulations.
+JACS.
+2017 ;139(10):3697-705. doi:/jacs.6b11717

 ## Authors

-## License
+## License & Legal Notes

+This software is distributed under the GNU General Public License v3.0 (G.P.L 3), which permits commercial and non-commercial usage free of charge, modification and redistribution of the software and/or parts of the code under applicable conditions outlined in license.
+The license text is distributed with the software.
+Any copy right or license infringements resulting from improper usage and/or modification of the code are punishable under applicable country law.
+In accordance with the license no warranty is granted with respect to correctness of the outputs.
+If you or your company suffer material or immaterial losses due to incorrect results, the authors assume no financial liability for those or other losses resulting from the program’s usage.
+Any user is him/her-self responsible to appropriately give credit to all publications and individual’s, who contributed to the program and/or developed force-field parameters distributed with the program.

 This project is licensed under the GNU general public license - see the [LICENSE](LICENSE) file for details.